Polio outbreak the ‘jolt’ needed to tackle falling child vaccine uptake, expert warns

 “You rarely see this sort of pattern in places where you’ve got high vaccine coverage,” he said.
 “It’s spreading in north London because it’s in communities that have had a low vaccine uptake.”

 MMR coverage has similarly dropped in recent years.
-In 2016/17, some 91.6 per cent of under-2s in England had received their first dose.
-By 2020/21, this had fallen to 90.3.
+In 2016-17, some 91.6 per cent of under-twos in England had received their first dose.
+By 2020-21, this had fallen to 90.3.
 Once again, the drop-off was more noticeable in the capital, decreasing from 85.1 per cent to 82.4 per cent.

 Dr Whittaker said there were three main reasons – “the three Cs” – why uptake of childhood vaccinations had fallen.